Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 - Ayton's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.

-- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked team in the league on defense.
+- Giving up 112.5 points per game, the Nuggets are the eighth-ranked team in the league on defense.

-- Allowing 40.8 rebounds per contest, the Nuggets are the best team in the league.
+- The Nuggets are the best team in the NBA, giving up 40.8 rebounds per game.

-- Looking at assists, the Nuggets are ranked 15th in the league, giving up 25.7 per contest.
+- The Nuggets are the 15th-ranked team in the league, conceding 25.7 assists per contest.

 Deandre Ayton vs. the Nuggets